edwinst/remedybg_wishlist/README.md

     **Note:** This allows the user to use searching features, analysis features in other applications quickly as long as they are not provided by remedybg itself.
 Single-cell copy will be very useful with calculators like [speedcrunch](https://speedcrunch.org/).

-    **Examples:** The Modules view is almost unusable without such features, I'm afraid.
+    **Example:** The Modules view is almost unusable without such features, I'm afraid.

 *   **(use) For table cells which are only shown partially, show the full cell contents if possible on mouse over** in the status line or *in a separate full-width line at the bottom of the window*, a line which can maybe be disabled for people